 Summarize this article:

 Inequalities play an important role in mathematics, as they compare quantities which are not necessarily equal.
 Since their main function is to compare quantities, different symbols are used to help compare values.
-For example, the greater than symbol (>) is used to indicate a value is greater than another, and the not equal to symbol (≠) is used to convey that two quantities are different.
+The different symbols are as follows:

 Inequality Name |